ory/docs/docs/use-cases/passwordless.md

 ## How does Ory support passwordless authentication?

-For browser-based apps, Ory supports passwordless authentication out of the box.
-Ory's self-service flows support passwordless authentication by integrating with the
-[W3C Web Authentication (WebAuthn) API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for browsers.
+Ory's self-service flows support passwordless authentication for browser-based apps by integrating with the [W3C Web Authentication (WebAuthn) API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for browsers.
 After enabling WebAuthn in an Ory project, the Ory Account Experience automatically presents passwordless as an option in the registration and login flows.
-When developing your own authentication UI, the steps for integrating your application with the passwordless registration and login flows is described [in the documentation](https://www.ory.sh/docs/kratos/bring-your-own-ui/custom-ui-advanced-integration#passwordless-authentication).
+When developing your own authentication UI for a browser-based app, the steps for integrating your application with the passwordless registration and login flows are described [in the documentation](https://www.ory.sh/docs/kratos/bring-your-own-ui/custom-ui-advanced-integration#passwordless-authentication).

-Support for passkeys and passwordless varies, depending on whether you are using a browser-based app or a native app:

-- For browser-based apps, passwordless works out of the box (leveraging WebAuthn).
-- For native apps, you need to implement your own integration with the underlying platform, using the protocol defined in the CTAP2 specification.

 Because passwordless is a relatively new technology, at the time of writing it has not yet been rolled out across all browsers and platforms, but adoption is spreading rapidly.
 Very soon, passwordless authentication is expected to become available on all major